Battle of Hamburger Hill: Hamburger Hill

-On 16 May Associated Press correspondent Jay Sharbutt learned of the ongoing battle on Hill 937, traveled to the area and interviewed MG Zais, in particular asking why infantry, rather than firepower, was used as the primary offensive tool on Hill 937.
+On 16 May Associated Press correspondent Jay Sharbutt learned of the ongoing battle on Hill 937, traveled to the area and interviewed Zais, in particular asking why infantry, rather than firepower, was used as the primary offensive tool on Hill 937.
 More reporters followed to cover the battle, and the term "Hamburger Hill" became widely used.
 The US brigade commander ordered a coordinated two-battalion assault for 18 May, 1/506th attacking from the south and 3/187th attacking from the north, trying to keep the 29th Regiment from concentrating on either battalion.
 Fighting to within 75 m of the summit, Company D, 3/187th nearly carried the hill but experienced severe casualties, including all of its officers.
 The battle was one of close combat, with the two sides exchanging small arms and grenade fire within 20 m of one another.
 From a light observation helicopter, the battalion commander attempted to coordinate the movements of the other companies into a final assault, but an exceptionally intense thunderstorm reduced visibility to zero and ended the fighting.
 Unable to advance, 3/187th again withdrew down the mountain.
 The three converging companies of 1/506th struggled to take Hill 900, the southern crest of the mountain, encountering heavy opposition for the first time in the battle.
 Because of the heavy casualties already sustained by his units and under pressure from the unwanted attention of the press, Zais seriously considered discontinuing the attack but decided otherwise.
 Both the corps commander and the COMUSMACV General Creighton W. Abrams, publicly supported the decision.
 Zais decided to commit three fresh battalions to the battle and to have one of them relieve the 3/187th in place.
 The 3/187th's losses had been severe, with approximately 320 killed or wounded, including more than sixty percent of the 450 troops who had assaulted into the valley.
 Two of its four company commanders and eight of twelve platoon leaders had become casualties.
 The battalion commander of the 2/506th, Lt.
 Col. Gene Sherron, arrived at Honeycutt's command post on the afternoon of 18 May to coordinate the relief.
 3/187th was flying out its latest casualties, and its commander had not yet been informed of the relief.
 Before any arrangements were made, Zais landed and was confronted by Honeycutt, who argued that his battalion was still combat effective.
 After a sharp confrontation, Zais relented, although he assigned one of Sherron's companies to Honeycutt as reinforcement for the assault.